JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 This post is for people who want to build (or rebuild) a site.
 You may have heard of [Eleventy](https://www.11ty.dev), a popular static site generator, and perhaps it was described to you as simple.

-To test that simplicity, I set up the [`eleventy-base-blog`](https://github.com/11ty/eleventy-base-blog) template project, their recommended starting point for new Eleventy blogs.
+To evaluate that claim, I set up the [`eleventy-base-blog`](https://github.com/11ty/eleventy-base-blog) template project, their recommended starting point for new Eleventy blogs.
 I studied the project until I felt I understood its construction, then ported it to [Web Origami](https://weborigami.org).
 (Last year I made a similar [comparison of Astro and Origami](https://jan.miksovsky.com/posts/2025/05-02-concise-expressions).)

-I believe that comparing the Eleventy and Origami blogs shows that:
+After comparing the Eleventy and Origami blogs, I believe:

 1. Explicit connections between source files are simpler than implicit connections.
 1. Code is more concise than configuration.